 - Serge Liberman, The Storyteller: Selected Stories (Hybrid Publishing, 2018), edited by Alex Skovron, Richard Freadman and Serge Liberman

-- Michael Pryor, Death of An Alchemist (…2019), edited by Dianne Clifton, Richard Freadman and Daniel Bornstein.
+- Michael Prior, Death of an Alchemist (Melbourne: Prior Art, 2019), ed.
+Daniel Bornstein, Dianne Clifton, Richard Freadman

 Life writing anthologies

-- (ed.
-Dai Fan) Tales of Three Cities (Guangzhou, 2009) – This anthology of student auto/biographical writing resulted from a collaboration between myself and Professor Dai Fan of Sun Yat-sen University, China.
+- (ed. with Dai Fan) Tales of Three Cities (Guangzhou, 2009): This anthology of student auto/biographical writing resulted from a collaboration between myself and Professor Dai Fan of Sun Yat-sen University, China.